 Each Harmony Brigade officially meets just one weekend a year, (known as "the Rally").
 Here is some basic information about the weekend.

 Dinner is served around 6:00 pm and is an excellent time for enjoying fellowship with old friends and for meeting new friends.
 Immediately after dinner, a brief meeting is held in which each attendee is assigned to a quartet by random selection.
-This is when you will find out which three singers will complete your competition quartet.
-After your foursome selects a name, another random draw assigns your quartet’s contest song.
+This is when you will find out which three singers will complete your competition quartet, a quartet selected at random.
+After your foursome selects a name, a song is randomly assigned to your quartet for the Friday night contest.
 Quartets then have approximately thirty minutes to an hour to hone their skills on the assigned song.

 Approximately 25 quartets will compete on Friday evening, singing one assigned song for a panel of judges.
 The preliminary round runs from around 9:00 pm to 11:30 pm.
-The ten finalist quartets are announced and will move on to sing in the Saturday Evening Finals.
-After the Friday night formal activities, there is more quarteting late into the night.
+The eight finalist quartets are announced and will move on to sing in the Saturday Evening Finals.
+After the Friday night formal activities, there is more quartetting late into the night.

 Sunday morning is time for good-byes and wishing everyone a safe trip home.

 "I had an excellent time because I got to sing forever!"

 "Nice to see old (and new) faces and sing with a lot of different guys.""It's an unforgettable weekend with good music, great friends, and lifelong memories!"

 "I SO enjoy quartetting with talented singers, and there was ample opportunity to do that over 36 hours.
 I'm hooked!"

 "It was wonderful to have guys as rock solid as I had become on the songs and ready to really perform them (not just 'work on them')"